-Some of the questions answered in this document are necessarily technical in nature; if you are unclear on any information provided here, you are advised to review the NIRHI Guidance (and in particular Chapter Seven of Volume One) which provides a comprehensive treatment of metering issues, including providing an overview of the requirements and giving examples of where meters would be required in particular example scenarios.
+Some of the answers in this document are necessarily technical in nature; if you are unclear on any information provided here, you are advised to review the RHI Guidance (in particular Chapter Seven of Volume One) which provides a comprehensive treatment of metering issues, including an overview of the requirements and examples of where meters would be required in particular example scenarios.

-This document comprises part of a general Northern Ireland Renewable Heat Incentive Frequently Asked Questions document available on the Ofgem NIRHI website
+This document comprises part of a general RHI Frequently Asked Questions document available on the Ofgem RHI website (www.ofgem.gov.uk/rhi).